-Besides that, I watched Street Fighter Alpha the Animation.
+Besides that, I watched Street Fighter Alpha the Animation(2000).
 As a movie, it's not very good.
-Ryu and Ken take care of this kid that's really only used by an evil scientist villain.
-Ryu struggles against the satsui no hadou.
+Ryu and Ken take care of this kid that's really only used as an experiment by an evil scientist villain.
+Ryu struggles against the satsui no hadou inside of him.
 There are some fights along the way.
-While the movie isn't very good plotwise, I gotta say I do love the art style.
+It feels very filler.
+While the movie isn't very good in terms of plot, I gotta say I do love the art style.
 Sakura and Ken look particularly great, and have some awesome expressions here that have since been lost to time.
 Akuma's also an extremely cool presence, hiding out on this island full of wooden dolls I wonder if he carved himself, appearing a good few metres taller than usual.
 He's one scary guy.
 All in all though, it's just a pretty bad movie that has an occasional good scene, neat animation and a good atmosphere to it.

 While the symbolism didn't exactly light me on fire, thanks to the slow pacing, the striking visuals and the terrifying music it succeeds in creating an overpowering mood that sucks you right into it.
 After I was done I had to just lie on my couch for a while and pet the cat to feel like I mattered to the world.
 It's not something I'd recommend to everyone, and some of the more lingering scenes tried my patience, but I won't forget it anytime soon, that's for sure.